opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

 For more information, please refer to the [original paper](https://arxiv.org/abs/1507.05717)

 Before recognition, you should `setVocabulary` and `setDecodeType`.
-- The parameter `String decodeType` is for decoding, and other methods will be added in the future.
-    If decodeType is "CTC-greedy", the output of the text recognition model should be a probability matrix.
+- "CTC-greedy", the output of the text recognition model should be a probability matrix.
-    The shape should be (T, B, Dim), where
+    The shape should be `(T, B, Dim)`, where
-    - T is the sequence length,
+    - `T` is the sequence length
-    - B is the batch size (only support B=1 in inference),
+    - `B` is the batch size (only support `B=1` in inference)
-    - and Dim is the length of vocabulary +1('Blank' of CTC is at the index=0 of Dim).
+    - and `Dim` is the length of vocabulary +1('Blank' of CTC is at the index=0 of Dim).

 `TextRecognitionModel::recognize()` is the main function for text recognition.
 - The input image should be a cropped text image.
+- Other decoding methods may supported in the future

 ---